-Adding actuator compliance and being able to sense the forces from the environment are therefore important requirements for safe and efficient robots operating in real life settings.
-For mobile robots in particular, size and weight of actuators is an important requirement considering that the platform has to carry its own energy source, which affects the weight and torque requirements of its motors, all constrained with the intended application objectives and operation environment.
-Therefore, we initiated a design project of a new and compact high-force low-impedance rotary actuator for interaction control, with locomotion as the primary application.
-This paper presents this new actuator, named Differential Elastic Actuator (DEA).
-Compared to the abundantly studied Series Elastic Actuator (SEA) [5,6], DEA uses a differential coupling instead of a serial coupling between a high impedance mechanical speed source and a low impedance mechanical spring.
+Adding compliance at actuator level and being able to sense the forces from the environment are therefore important requirements for safe and efficient robots operating in real life settings.
+Therefore, we initiated a design project of a new and compact high-force low intrinsic stiffness rotary actuator for interaction control.
+Figure 1 shows this new actuator, named Differential Elastic Actuator (DEA) that will be presented in this paper.
+Compared to the abundantly studied Series Elastic Actuator (SEA) [3,4], DEA uses a differential coupling instead of a serial coupling between a high impedance mechanical speed source and a low impedance mechanical spring.
 This results in a more compact and simpler solution, with similar performances.